How old was David when he killed Goliath?

 ruddy and handsome in appearance.”

-Another hint might be found in the information that David’s three oldest brothers were in Saul’s army and that David, the youngest of eight, was caring for the family sheep (1 Samuel 17:14-15).
+David’s three oldest brothers fought in Saul’s army, but David, the youngest of eight, looked after the family sheep (1 Samuel 17:14-15).
 This is another hint about his age.

-Sometimes looking at the original language in which the scripture is written can help us find hints.
-In this case, however, the Hebrew word translated “youth” can apply to anyone from an infant to a young man, so that’s no help.
+Sometimes we can find extra hints in the original language of a passage.
+However, the Hebrew word translated “youth” can mean any age from infant to young man, so that’s no help.

 This lack of detailed dates or ages is typical and makes it hard to create a timeline of King David’s life.

-In all of the records of David’s life in the Bible, his age is only given once – when he was made king over Judah after the death of King Saul:
+In all of the many details of David’s life recorded in the Bible, his age is only given once – when he was made king over Judah after the death of King Saul: